Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 window.ic.plug.requestConnect()
 ```

+!!!
+Important

-> Because of browser security restrictions, access to the Plug extension API is only allowed from pages accessed via HTTP.
-You'd be allowed to interact with it via the current documentation [page](https://docs.plugwallet.ooo/getting-started/connect-to-plug/), but not the default options page `chrome-extension://xxxx/options.html`, for example.
+    Because of browser security restrictions, access to the Plug extension API is only allowed from pages accessed via HTTP.
+For example, you'd be allowed to interact with it from the current [documentation URL](https://docs.plugwallet.ooo/getting-started/connect-to-plug/), but not the default options page `chrome-extension://xxxx/options.html`.

-A `Plug notification` window will pop-up, displaying the following interface that requesting the user to `Allow` or `Decline` the connection to their wallet:
+A `Plug notification` window will pop-up, displaying the options to `Allow` or `Decline` the connection to the user wallet:

 ![](imgs/app-connection.jpg){: style="max-width:360px"}